 RCTRL + ARROW_LEFT = Manual Fuel Numbers Reset.
 (Diagnostic action)

-RCTRL + ARROW_RIGHT = Read out current fuel numbers.
-(Voice Feedback)
+RCTRL + ARROW_RIGHT = (In car) Read out current fuel burn numbers.
+(Out Of Car) Read out Projected stratng Fuel load (Voice Feedback)

 RCTRL + ARROW_UP = Tire Control Toggle ON (Default state - Does manage Tires)